 Application security is often overlooked or misunderstood, which has left many companies vulnerable to criminals all over the world.
-The latest Verizon Data Breach Investigations Report (DBIR) found that web application attacks have doubled in the past year, to nearly 43 percent of all attacks analyzed in the report.
+This Verizon Data Breach Investigations Report (DBIR) found that web application attacks have doubled in the past year, to nearly 43 percent of all attacks analyzed in the report.
 In addition, 55 percent of all breaches involved organized crime, and 30 percent involved internal threats.

 The DBIR also reports that security misconfiguration errors have been increasing steadily since 2017 and are up 5 percent over last year.
 For an example of a security misconfiguration error leading to a massive data breach, check out our blog on the Equifax breach.
 A web application firewall is engineered to protect applications from external and internal threats.
 The Open Web Application Security Project (OWASP) maintains the OWASP Top 10, which identifies the ten most critical web application threats.
 The list is created from input by security researches and is updated every few years.

 Threats like the OWASP Top 10 exist because there are multiple components in an application, and it can be difficult to keep these components secure.
 Many web applications include plugins and integrations from separate developers, and both the developers and application owners play a role in maintaining the security of that code.
 The entire web application is at risk if a component is compromised.
 In the case of Equifax, a security patch was available for the vulnerable component long before the criminals attacked.
 Equifax just never installed the patch.
 Web application firewalls can recognize and block the attacks that seek to exploit vulnerable code.

 Web applications are also subject to attacks that do not rely on vulnerabilities.
 For example: